What I learned from the book Designing Data-Intensive Applications

 Chapter 9 explains that linearizability (usually called “strong consistency”) is essentially the guarantee that every operation appears to execute atomically in some global order - it’s what you’d want for something like “read-after-write” always to return the latest write.

-However, achieving linearizable reads across distributed replicas incurs a performance and availability cost (CAP theorem: you trade availability under partition for linearizability).
+However, achieving linearizable reads across distributed replicas incurs a performance and availability cost (the CAP theorem: you trade availability under partitioning for linearizability).
 The book uses CAP to explain why systems like Dynamo prioritize availability and partition tolerance over consistency, whereas systems like ZooKeeper prioritize consistency over availability.

 ➡️ Check the authors’ critiques of the CAP theorem in this article.